Tilings in graphons: The theory of tilings in graphons

-While \textemdash{} as we have explained \textemdash{} the function $\TIL(F,\cdot)$ is not upper-semicontinuous, it is ``upper-semicontinuous in the cut-distance after small $\mathcal{L}^{1}$-perturbations''.
-This is stated below. \begin{prop} Suppose that $F$ is an arbitrary graph and that $W:\Omega^{2}\rightarrow[0,1]$ is a graphon.
-Then for an arbitrary $\eta>0$ there exists a number $\delta>0$ such that each graphon $U$ with $\left\Vert W-U\right\Vert _{\square}<\delta$ can be decreased in the $\mathcal{L}^{1}(\Omega^{2})$-distance by at most $\eta$ (in a suitable way) so that we obtain a graphon $U^{*}$ for which $\TIL(F,U^{*})\le\TIL(F,W)+\eta$. \end{prop} The proof of Proposition~\ref{prop:uppercont} is given in Section~\ref{subsec:ProofPropUpperCont}.
+The proof of Proposition~\ref{prop:uppercont} is given in Section~\ref{subsec:ProofPropUpperCont}.
 Let us state a version of Proposition~\ref{prop:uppercont} which deals with the situation when the the graphon $W$ is approximated by a finite graph and not a graphon. \begin{prop} Suppose that $F$ is an arbitrary graph and that $W:\Omega^{2}\rightarrow[0,1]$ is a graphon.
-Then for an arbitrary $\eta>0$ there exists a number $\delta>0$ such that in each finite graph $G$ with $\DIST_{\square}(W,G)<\delta$ we can erase at most $\eta v(G)^{2}$ edges (in a suitable way) so that for the resulting graph $G^{*}$ we have $\TIL(F,G^{*})\le n\cdot\left(\TIL(F,W)+\eta\right)$. \end{prop} Proposition~\ref{prop:uppercontGraph} is not stronger than Proposition~\ref{prop:uppercont} since it deals with graphs only.
+Then for an arbitrary $\eta>0$ there exists a number $\delta>0$ such that in each finite graph $G$ with $\DIST_{\square}(W,G)<\delta$ we can erase at most $\eta v(G)^{2}$ edges (in a suitable way) so that for the resulting graph $G^{*}$ we have $\TIL(F,G^{*})\le n\cdot\left(\TIL(F,W)+\eta\right)$. \end{prop}

+Proposition~\ref{prop:uppercontGraph} is not stronger than Proposition~\ref{prop:uppercont} since it deals with graphs only.
 On the other hand, Proposition~\ref{prop:uppercontGraph} does not follow directly from Proposition~\ref{prop:uppercont} since it contains the extra assertion that each edge is either entirely deleted, or kept entirely untouched.
 We do not include a proof of Proposition~\ref{prop:uppercontGraph} as it is analogous to that of Proposition~\ref{prop:uppercont}.

 Propositions~\ref{prop:uppercont} motivates the following definition.
 Given a finite graph $F$, a number $\epsilon>0$ and a graphon $W:\Omega^{2}\rightarrow[0,1]$ we define